 Support and training

 To begin with, all you need to do is demonstrate an understanding of children and have had contact with them.
-No previous training is required, and we start from the very basics and build up from there.
+No previous training or qualifications are required.
+We begin with the basics as build up from there.

-Once you have been approved to foster, your supervising social worker works with you to identify any skills and training you may need.
-Once a placement has been agreed, the child we place with you may present you with further learning opportunities, so we’ll make sure that’s covered too.
+Once you have been approved to foster, your fostering social worker will work with you to identify any skills and training you may need.
+As every child is different with different needs, we'll also work with you to find further learning opportunities, so we’ll make sure that’s covered too.

-These days provide a chance to meet up with fellow foster carers, attend workshops that cover current issues, and meet voluntary agencies and professionals who want to share what they do with you.
+These days provide a chance to meet up with fellow foster carers, attend workshops that cover a wider range of topics and meet voluntary agencies and professionals who can support you in your role.

 Come along to one of our online events to find out more and hear from our foster carers too!